Counterexamples in 4-manifold topology: Introduction

-We hope that readers will be motivated to answer the questions we could not, or to follow the paradigm of progressively imposing restrictions to discover new unanswered questions of their own.
+We hope that readers will be motivated by this article to answer the questions we could not, or to follow the paradigm of progressively imposing restrictions to discover new unanswered questions of their own.

 \addtocontents{toc}{\SkipTocEntry}